anasderkaoui/AutoRCX/ROS2 and Arduino serial communication/README.md

 I will walk you through how to set a communication between ROS2 and Arduino.
-I used ROS2 Foxy with Arduino Portenta H7.
+I used ROS2 Foxy with an Arduino Portenta H7, Arduino Nano RP2040 Connect and a Raspberry Pi Pico.
+Go to [this repo](https://github.com/micro-ROS/micro_ros_arduino/tree/foxy) for more information.<br>

-**Important Note**: I will be using **micro-ROS** for this tutorial.
-Thus, this will only be compatible with few boards, as shown below :
+**Important Note**: This will only be compatible with few boards, among of which the Arduino Portenta H7, Arduino Nano RP2040 Connect and the Raspberry Pi Pico.
+For the full list of compatible devices, refer to the repository above.

-Image
+Explanation:

-Explanation
+In ROS there is a library that enables us to send and receive message from and to a microcontroller, which is **rosserial**.
+ROS2, on the other hand, can be equipped with a library that is still recent, but can enable us to do the same thing as on ROS.
+It is called **micro-ROS**, this tool will help us achieve what we can do on ROS, like communnicating an Arduino board to a ROS2 PC.

-Code :
+Code:
 ```C
 #include <micro_ros_arduino.h>